fanboykun/sveltekit-rfc-starter/README.md

 bun install                 # package manager is Bun (use `bun` for scripts) cp .env.example .env        # then fill in environment variables (see below)

-# Build service images (Postgres, Redis) and create containers
+# Build service images (PostgreSQL, Redis) and create containers
 make build

-# Start Postgres & Redis, then run the app (Bun by default)
+# Start PostgreSQL, then run the app (Bun by default)
 make dev
 ```